risingwavelabs/risingwave-docs/docs/data-delivery.md

   With this connector, you can sink data from RisingWave to ClickHouse.
 For details about the syntax and parameters, see [Sink data to ClickHouse](/guides/sink-to-clickhouse.md).

+- CockroachDB sink connector (`connector = 'jdbc'`)

+  With this connector, you can sink data from RisingWave to CockroachDB.
+For details about the syntax and parameters, see [Sink data to CockroachDB](/guides/sink-to-cockroach.md).

 - Delta Lake sink connector (`connector = 'deltalake'`)

   With this connector, you can sink data from RisingWave to Delta Lake.
 For details about the syntax and parameters, see [Sink data to Delta Lake](/guides/sink-to-delta-lake.md).